Masai and person with the savannah in the background

 Day by day

-Your journey begins with your arrival in Nairobi in the afternoon or evening, followed by a direct transfer to the your hotel.
+Depending on where your journey begins, you arrive in Nairobi in the afternoon or evening of day 1 - or early morning the following day.
+If you arrive on the first day of your travel, your arrival is followed by a direct transfer to the your hotel.
 After checking into your pleasant and modern accommodation, you might even have the chance to experience the city's growing reputation on your own.
 Nairobi is a dynamic, rapidly expanding metropolis and serves as a major economic hub in East Africa.
 For the evening, you might enjoy dinner at the iconic Carnivore Restaurant located right next door to your hotel, or simply relax to prepare for the adventures awaiting you on the savannah.

-Your journey begins with your arrival in Nairobi in the afternoon or evening, followed by a direct transfer to the your hotel.
+Depending on where your journey begins, you arrive in Nairobi in the afternoon or evening of day 1 - or early morning the following day.
+If you arrive on the first day of your travel, your arrival is followed by a direct transfer to the your hotel.
 After checking into your pleasant and modern accommodation, you might even have the chance to experience the city's growing reputation on your own.
 Nairobi is a dynamic, rapidly expanding metropolis and serves as a major economic hub in East Africa.
 For the evening, you might enjoy dinner at the iconic Carnivore Restaurant located right next door to your hotel, or simply relax to prepare for the adventures awaiting you on the savannah.

 Day 2:Fly to the savannah and start your safari